microprediction/barbell/docs/README.md

 \end{eqnarray*}
 $$

 A similar tradeoff is made, also inadvertently, by those constructing minimum variance portfolios in the tradition of Markowitz and de Finetti.
-In the minimum variance prescription only the portfolio variance term

 $$
  \sum_{i,j=1}^{n} \pi_i \pi_j \sigma_{ij}